gonfva/gonfva.github.io/content/en/blog/2012-05-14-google-where-are-you-going.md

 Android was great, and Chrome too.
 ChromeOS??.
 It's lame that the [only precompiled images are through a (great) guy](http://chromeos.hexxeh.net/).

-And then&nbsp;Google plus.
+And then Google plus.
 I think they had to be social at any price, and they did.
 Good ideas but nothing revolutionary.

 Lately, change in privacy terms, most of us do not read.
 It's sad,